-Did you know American Airlines offers a AA Flight Streak Loyalty bonus?
+Did you know American Airlines offers an AA Flight Streak Loyalty bonus?
 You can earn Loyalty Points without requiring any extra spending beyond flights you were already planning to take.

-For travelers who consistently fall short of elite status through flying alone, this helps a lot!
-This article tells you about Flight Streak Loyalty Point bonus available on this card.
+For travelers who consistently fall short of elite status through flying alone, this helps a lot.
+This article tells you about the Flight Streak Loyalty Point bonus available on the Citi AAdvantage Globe Mastercard.

 What is AA Flight Streak Loyalty bonus?